josh-lang/where-cycle/README.md

      - Citibike's trip data is consistent, so parsing all of it requires only one path and one schema definition
      - TLC data is messier with 15 distinct csv headers over the corpus, but because this project isn't concerned with any columns that appear after trip dates and endpoint locations, 10 truncated schemas are sufficient for pulling everything in correctly
      - TLC trips before 2016-07 use coordinates for pickup and dropoff locations, while trips after 2016-06 use taxi zone IDs
-     - Relevant columns are selected from csvs, and then they're all unioned together into 3 TempViews: Citibike trips, past TLC trips, and modern TLC trips
+     - Relevant columns are selected from csvs, and then they're all unioned together into 4 cached tables: Citibike trips, past TLC trips, modern TLC trips, and a small table for just the earliest for-hire vehicle trips
  - To aggregate visits by taxi zone, trip beginnings and endings need to be combined into endpoints and grouped by location.
 4 tables are created in PostgreSQL:
      - Coordinates for unique Citibike stations within the taxi zone map's extent are pulled out separately from visit aggregation
      - Citibike visits are then aggragated by station ID
      - Past TLC visits are aggregated by coordinates within taxi zone extent rounded to 3 decimal places — neighborhood resolution
-     - Modern TLC visits are aggregated simply by taxi zone ID
+     - Modern TLC visits and those early for-hire vehicle visits are aggregated simply by taxi zone ID

 ### PostGIS Tables
  - All tables so far have been written to the *staging* schema in PostgreSQL.
 Now, that everything's there, some final processing with the PostGIS extension can be done